This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Considering Longevity and Feeding Needs

-Your giant snake’s feeding needs will evolve as they grow:
+Your snake’s feeding costs and nutritional needs will evolve substantially as they grow:

-- Feeding schedules typically range from weekly to bi-weekly
+- Feeding schedules vary from weekly for younger snakes to bi-weekly or monthly for mature specimens

 Legality and Rehoming Challenges